saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

     ##      4.5 19       ▁▇▁▁▁▁▁▁
     ##  54775.5  7.8e+07 ▇▁▁▁▁▁▁▁

+#### Data Wrangling

+##### Removing Missing Values

-For our predictor variables, it looks like there occasionally one or two observations missing, which does not raise lots of concern.
+Upon examining our predictor variables, it looks like there are occasionally one or two observations missing in the dataset, which does not raise lots of concern.
 It is worth noting, however, that 1474 of our response variable values are missing.
 This is roughly 10% of the data.
-Given that the data was web scrapped, we will assume that the reason behind the 10% missing is that there was not a mean rating value for that observation (app), thus we will omit all of the NA values as we are investigating the apps for which do have ratings.
+Given that the data was web scraped, we will assume that the reason behind these missing values is that there was not a mean rating value for those particular observations (app).
+Thus, we will omit all of the NA values and continue to investigate only those apps for which we have ratings.

-Furthermore, here it is worth noting that the variable, `Genres` contains the same information in the `category` variable, the data is just displaid a bit differently.
-Therefore, as to avoid being redundant, we will only be using `category` in our analysis from here on out.
-We are not deleting the variable from the dataset as to maintain integrity.
+Furthermore, here it is worth noting that the variable, `Genres` contains the same information in the `category` variable - the only difference being that the data is just displaid a bit differently.
+Therefore, as to avoid being redundant, we will only be using `category` in our analysis.
+We will not deleting the variable from the dataset as to maintain integrity.

+##### Recoding Variables

-We also have a lot of predictors that are characters, so we will recode them as factors.
-We also have some variables that are characters due to a symbol, we will be editing these to be in the format we would like.
+We also have a lot of predictors that are coded as characters in the dataset, so we will recode them as factors.
+We also have some variables that are coded as characters due to the existence of a particular a symbol (ex. $), we will also recode these inot a format which will be useable for our analysis.

 Looking at the data, there are two variables related to the version, or iteration of the app as provided by the developers.
 Given that Google owns both Android and the Google Play Store, the company would likely be more interested in the Android version of the app.
-Furthermore, Android users would unlikely be using other app stores like Apples, so the developer who is interested in the Andriod using market would prefer the Andriod version of the app.
-Some data wrangling is necessary to make the variable suitable for analysis.
+Furthermore, Android users are unlikely to be using other operating system’s application stores, so a developer who is interested in creating apps for the Andriod market would gain more information through an examination of the compatibility of certain apps with a particular version of Android.
+Some data wrangling is necessary to make this variable suitable for analysis.

+##### Creating `date_since`

 Now, we’re going to create a variable called `date_since`, which marks the number of days that the app has been updated since the day that the data was scraped on August 8, 2018.
+This will allow us to determine how recent the last update was for a particular app and provides some information related to the relative frequency of updates and how that may affect an app’s rating.

 Now we are ready to do some preliminary analysis and vizualization to have a more complete idea of the data we are working with.

+##### Releveling `size`

+Explain and relevel
+size

+#### Distribution of Response

     ## Warning: Removed 2 rows containing missing values (geom_bar).